 Yes, you can customize sign-up and sign-in by adding app-specific logic to the user sign-up and sign-in flows using AWS Lambda.
 For example, you can create AWS Lambda functions to identify fraud or perform additional validations on user data.
 You are able to trigger developer-provided Lambda functions at pre-registration, at post-confirmation, at pre-authentication, during authentication to customize the challenges, and at post-authentication.
 You can also use Lambda functions to customize messages sent as part of email or phone number verification and multi-factor authentication.

-Q: Can I remember the devices associated with my application's users in a Cognitio user pool?
+Q: Can I remember the devices associated with my application's users in a Cognito user pool?

-Q: How can I migrate my existing users into an Amazon Cognito user pool?
+Q: How can I migrate my existing application users to Amazon Cognito user pools?